 Try New Techniques.
 Managing money isn't one-size-fits-all.
 If you try something new and it doesn't work, there's no reason to keep doing it.
-Talk to friends and family to see how they handle things and keep trying until you find a money management style that's realistic and works for your family.
+Talk to friends and family with successful financial habits to see how they handle things, and keep trying new techniques until you find a money management style that's realistic and works for your family.

 Don't Give Up.
 You can make your money work for you.
-Keep this booklet handy if you need a reminder and connect with friends or family members that support your efforts to build new habits and make changes.
+Keep this booklet handy if you need a reminder and connect with friends or family members who support your efforts to build new habits and make changes.